Food Allergen Labeling and Consumer Protection Act: Sesame

-On April 23, 2021, the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act added sesame as the ninth major allergen; the law took effect January of 2023.
+On April 23, 2021, the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act added sesame as the ninth major allergen; the law took effect January 2023.
 The law backfired as major commercial bakers, unable to ensure their products contained no sesame, began adding sesame to their recipes.

 Some bakeries, including Bimbo Bakeries, which makes Sara Lee, Entenmann's and Ball Park brands, attempted to comply with the law by listing sesame as an ingredient, even though it was not; the FDA said federal regulations forbid including sesame in the list of ingredients unless it is intentionally added.
 The FDA typically requests recall of products containing unintended allergens.

 Many commercial bakers found adding sesame to the recipes was the only feasible way to comply.
 As a result consumers have reported the availability of safe products has diminished profoundly.

 Manufacturers introducing sesame into recipes that previously didn't include sesame include store brands Wegmans, Kroger, Walmart, and Target, brands Wonder, Thomas’, and Dave's Killer Bread, and restaurants Jack in the Box, Sonic, Chick-fil-A and Wendy's.
 Olive Garden initially announced the chain's suppliers were adding “a minimal amount of sesame flour” to their breadsticks recipe “due to the potential for cross-contamination at the bakery,” but in October of 2023, switched suppliers in order to reinstate sesame-free breadsticks, stating “It was always our intent to identify alternative sources to ensure our breadsticks did not contain sesame flour."
 United States Bakery announced it would add a small amount of sesame flour to recipes “to mitigate the risk of any adverse reactions to sesame products.”
 Pan-O-Gold Baking Company, which supplies bread to schools in the US Midwest, added sesame to recipes.

 Some restaurants and brands were able to comply with the law without adding sesame to recipes.
 Jimmy John's removed sesame from its menus.
 McDonald's did not change its menu or recipes.

 The FDA determined manufacturers adding sesame in order to comply with the law were not in violation of the law.
 Food safety advocacy group Center for Science in the Public Interest petitioned the FDA to stop the new additions, but the FDA denied the request.